-Fortunately for Powell the media isn’t asking many questions.
+Fortunately for Powell, the media isn’t asking many questions.
 And the Fed remains wholly unaccountable.
-No one there can be forced to explain what is actually going on.
+No one there can be forced to explain what is going on.

-Alert citizens can spot the lies and obfuscation.
+Alert citizens can spot lies and obfuscation.
 But, it’s hard to know exactly how bad things are.
-Eventually some crisis could overwhelm all of the official efforts to manage the story, and the truth will be out.
+Eventually, some crisis could overwhelm all of the official efforts to manage the story, and the truth will be out.

 The Fed may be working to fend off just such a crisis now.

 Last week, central bankers announced a program to buy $60 billion worth of Treasury bills each month.
 This effort will be in addition to the hundreds of billions being pumped into the repo markets.

 “Baghdad Jerome” says this program should definitely not be considered QE.